revectores/notes/formal_science/math/numerical_analysis/eigenvalues/eigenvalues.md

 The **dominant eigenvalue**, or **largest magnitude eigenvalue** of $A$ is an eigenvalue $\lambda$ whose magnitude is greater than all other eigenvalues.
 If it exists, an eigenvector associated to $\lambda$ is called a **dominant eigenvector**.

 The dominant eigenvalues is much more significant than others in many practical problems.
-For instance, whether the iteration matrix convergence when  solving linear equations by applying iteration method depends on the spectral radius (a.k.a. dominant eigenvalue) of matix.
+For instance, whether the iteration matrix converges when solving linear equations depends on the spectral radius (a.k.a. dominant eigenvalue) of matix.

-**Power method** is one of the numerical technique to compute dominant eigenvalue, and based on which we developed inverse power method to compute smallest magnitude eigenvalue.
+**Power method** is one of the numerical technique to compute dominant eigenvalue, and based on which we developed **inverse power method** to compute smallest magnitude eigenvalue.